LGBTQ Family Planning

-- Many lesbian, gay, bisexual and transgender (LGBT) couples and individuals use fertility treatments to assist in building their families.
+- Many lesbian, gay, bisexual, transgender and queer (LGBTQ) couples and individuals use fertility treatments to assist in building their families.

-- LGBT individuals and couples can also experience infertility issues that require fertility treatment.
+- LGBTQ individuals and couples can also experience infertility issues that require fertility treatment.

-- Women & Infants’ Fertility Center provides all the services LGBT couples or individuals need in their journey to become parents, including legal and emotional counseling from professionals who focus on third-party reproductive issues.
+- Women & Infants Fertility Center provides all the services LGBTQ couples or individuals need in their journey to become parents, including legal and emotional counseling from professionals who focus on third-party reproductive issues.

-Women & Infants’ Fertility Center recognizes that LGBT couples face particular hurdles, both social and physical, when building a family.
-We provide highly successful third-party reproduction treatments for LGBT couples and individuals, and we only work with the most reputable agencies in helping arrange for egg donation, embryo donation, sperm donation and surrogates.
+Women & Infants Fertility Center recognizes that LGBT couples face particular hurdles, both social and physical, when building a family.
+We provide highly successful third-party reproduction treatments for LGBTQ couples and individuals, and we only work with the most reputable agencies in helping arrange for egg donation, embryo donation, sperm donation and surrogates.

-Through our affiliation with Women & Infants Hospital, we also provide support for our LGBT patients.
-This is a vital element in third-party reproduction family building, as prospective same-sex parents or other LGBT patients often face complicated issues involving the genetic nature of parenthood and subsequent arrangements with those who have provided third-party reproductive assistance.
+Through our affiliation with Women & Infants Hospital, we also provide support for our LGBTQ patients.
+This is a vital element in third-party reproduction family building, as prospective same-sex parents or other LGBTQ patients often face complicated issues involving the genetic nature of parenthood and subsequent arrangements with those who have provided third-party reproductive assistance.

-Same-sex couples or other LGBT individuals without a partner who would like to start or expand a family require certain fertility treatments that will result in a pregnancy.
+Same-sex couples or other LGBTQ individuals without a partner who would like to start or expand a family require certain fertility treatments that will result in a pregnancy.

 Female same-sex couples and individuals will typically need donor sperm in order for one of the partners to get pregnant through artificial insemination.
 Male same-sex couples and individuals will typically need donated female eggs to fertilize with one partner’s sperm through in vitro fertilization (IVF), as well as a surrogate to carry and deliver the child.

-Some LGBT couples may require a mix of such services.
+Some LGBTQ couples may require a mix of such services.
 For instance in some circumstances, lesbian couples may need a sperm donor and a gestational carrier.
-Our fertility specialists will explore all options for our LGBT patients seeking a family.
+Our fertility specialists will explore all options for our LGBTQ patients seeking a family.
 These options are addressed below.

 The eggs are retrieved and fertilized through IVF using the male recipient’s sperm (or that of a sperm donor).
 The resulting embryo is transferred to the womb of the recipient mother or a gestational carrier (surrogate) for pregnancy.